app-zap/PHPFramework/README.md

 # Requirements

-Currently the best supported setup for this framework is:
+Successfully tested with

 - Debian / Ubuntu Linux
-- PHP 5.4.0 or greater
+- PHP from 5.4.0 up to 5.6.2
-- Apache 2.2 with PHP running with mod\_php and mod\_rewrite enabled *(PHP over CGI should also work)*
+- Apache or nginx
-- MySQL 5.1 *(but 5.0 or even 4.x should work as well)*
+- MySQL 5.6 *(but 5.0 or even 4.x should work as well)*

 # Setup